awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-applicationoutput-output.md

 # AWS::KinesisAnalyticsV2::ApplicationOutput Output<a name="aws-properties-kinesisanalyticsv2-applicationoutput-output"></a>

- Describes a SQL\-based Kinesis Data Analytics application's output configuration, in which you identify an in\-application stream and a destination where you want the in\-application stream data to be written\.
+ Describes a SQL\-based Managed Service for Apache Flink application's output configuration, in which you identify an in\-application stream and a destination where you want the in\-application stream data to be written\.
 The destination can be a Kinesis data stream or a Kinesis Data Firehose delivery stream\.